KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws3-box-model-layout/README.md

 {% include "./3hero.md" %}

 ## Use CSS grid for layout {#grid-layout} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 We want the drink menu and small plates menu as two columns next to each other.
-We will use CSS Grid to make this easy.
+We will use the power of CSS Grid to help us out.
 {% include "./4grid-layout.md" %}

 <!-- trick markdown to give me a little space between these two sections of text -->